ashwin153/caustic/README.md

 catastrophic consequences.

 A __transaction__ is a sequence of operations that are atomic, consistent, isolated, and durable.
-These [ACID][6] properties (from which Caustic derives its name!) make transactions a formidible tool for eliminating race conditions.
+These [ACID][6] properties (from which Caustic derives its name!) make transactions a formidable tool for eliminating race conditions.

 - __Atomic__: Transactions are all-or-nothing.
-Either all of their operations complete successfuly, or none of them do.
+Either all of their operations complete successfully, or none of them do.
 - __Consistent__: Transactions must see the effect of all successfully completed transactions.
 - __Isolated__: Transactions cannot see the effect of in-progress transactions.